 My classes are always a bit like stepping into the unknown because the students really drive where the story goes.

-Here is my lesson plan and at the end I include a super encouraging email from a parent and a teacher regarding this lesson.
+Here is my lesson plan and at the end I have include a super encouraging email from a parent and a teacher regarding Mindful Storytelling.

 Alice and the Magic Yarn